Cherishing the past, Celebrating the present, Relishing the future

 In 1717 work began on building a new church for the people of St Helens Parish and its visitors – following the collapse of the old St Helen’s ‘Duver Church’ into the sea!

-Three-hundred years later, in 2017, we began the first phase of a Tricentenary Appeal.
+Three-hundred years later, in 2017, we began our Tricentenary Appeal.
 Our aim is to provide St Helens residents, churchgoers, visitors and pilgrims with an enhanced historic building that is a focus of community whilst continuing to be an active welcoming church, and a resource of peace and comfort available to all.

-New toilet in scale model showing how St Helen's will look after completion of Phase One
+New toilet in scale model showing how St Helen's will look on completion of the project.

 - A toilet facility